 cold chain systems lack regularity and fall short in providing efficient day-to-day management.

 Ironically, the oversupply of vaccines is causing problems for the immunization program of the World Health Organization.
 Storing vaccines in the long-term means added costs and wastage.
-Vaccines get damaged when they remain in stock beyond its expiry date and weak cold chains alter the effectiveness of the pharmaceuticals.
+Vaccines get damaged when they remain in stock beyond their expiry date and weak cold chains alter the effectiveness of the pharmaceuticals.

 He emphasized that cold chains should have information systems and technologies in place to give managers real-time vaccine monitoring data through a country.
 The integrity of the pharmaceuticals must be maintained during storage and transport.